mssgill/hscSphinx/pipeline/coadd_proc.rst

 (even-numbered visits from 1000 to 1020).
 The ``--id`` parameter is now used to specify the tract and patch dataId for the output.
-If you constructed a partial SkyMap with ``makeDiscreteSkyMap.py``, then your tract number will be 0.  ``stack.py`` distributes jobs over PBS TORQUE, and the remaining command line arguments shown are related the batch processing.
-See :ref:`TORQUE <back_torque>` for details.
+If you constructed a partial SkyMap with ``makeDiscreteSkyMap.py``, then your tract number will be 0.  ``stack.py`` distributes jobs over a batch processing system (PBS TORQUE or Slurm), and the remaining command line arguments shown are related the batch processing.
+See :ref:`Batch Processing <back_batch>` for details.

 .. _coadd_rerun_change: